DataPowered/DataPowered.io_site/content/posts/2026-03-15-talking-to-claude/index.md

 Not only is this **uncertainty** fused with the probabilistic nature of LLM generations, but it is such a fundamental characteristic that I am arguing it should be considered on its own, outside of value judgments, irrespective of the degree of usefulness to particular applications.
 I think a more profound understanding of what LLMs actually _are_ lies beyond mechanistic or technical definitions, also beyond immediate teleological concerns à la 'Can I use this for x y z tasks?'.
 So here, the uncertainty will be promoted to a core dimension of **LLM identity** - one which simply _is_.

-These surprising conclusions arose while observing Claude's discourse and capabilities closely over a few weeks, blending both office work and casual conversation.
+These surprising conclusions arose while observing Claude's discourse and capabilities closely over a few weeks, blending both project work and casual conversation.
 The posts to follow in this series will expand on this extended interaction with [Sonnet 4.6](https://www.anthropic.com/news/claude-sonnet-4-6) - and this new form of understanding LLMs.

 ## Liminal: A wave within an ocean